sarafiorendi/LongExerciseTauReco/README.md

 Try to go through the code again, understand how to add more information to the trees and add the isolation discriminators.

+# Plotting
+Once you have produced the flat ntuples, you can now easily perform studies and produce plots out of them.

+For example you can inspect `plotting.py` and run it `ipython -i plotting.py`.
+It will produce two plots showing the distribution and the efficiency of reconstructed quantities with respect to the generated ones.

+Use this file as an example and produce:
+* pulls split by decay mode
+* efficiency and fake rates for different isolation working points
+* ROC curves